-Generally speaking, compost is thought of as a natural way to get rich, organic soil without the issues of fertilizers and other chemicals.
+Generally speaking, composted soil is thought of as a natural way to get rich, organic soil without the issues of fertilizers and other chemicals.
 However, organic is not always safe.
-That is why there are certain things that you never put it your compost pile, such as meat.
-It is also why you may want to put on a mask while you turn or rotate your compost.
+That is why there are certain things that you never put in your compost pile, such as meat.
+It is also why you may want to put on a mask while you turn or rotate your pile.

-Not only do meat and dairy product introduce the risk of pathogens, but pet waste can also make compost hazardous.
+Not only do meat and dairy products introduce the risk of pathogens, but pet waste can also make hazardous.
 You may think it is nature’s fertilizer, but don’t add it to your compost, or you may make it dangerous.

 Lastly, don’t put chemicals on your compost, or your soil will not be organic.
 This includes using soapy water as your moisture source.

 Compost is not truly a hazardous activity, but it can be if you go about it in the wrong way.
 This is especially true if you are sensitive to mold.
 All of the hazards of compost are easily avoidable, but you should keep yourself aware of any risks.